 Getting There and Planning Your Visit

-The restaurant's address places it in Baja California Sur's less-trafficked Pacific corridor, which means cell coverage and online booking infrastructure may be less reliable than at urban venues.
-Confirming by phone or through a local concierge before making the drive is advisable.
+The restaurant's address places it in Baja California Sur's less-trafficked Pacific corridor, which means cell coverage and online booking infrastructure can be less reliable than at urban venues.
 The format and pace of a campo kitchen also tends toward a longer, more relaxed meal, so planning for two or more hours is reasonable rather than optimistic.
 Those traveling between La Paz and Los Cabos with an interest in Mexico's sourcing-forward dining movement will find the detour coherent with the trip's own logic.
-The same ethos that draws visitors to Gustu in La Paz for its South American farm-to-table model applies here, translated into the specific agricultural character of the Baja Sur Pacific side.
+The same ethos that draws visitors to Gustu in La Paz for its South American farm-to-table model applies here.

 Comparison Snapshot